testcontainers/testcontainers-native/modules/wiremock/README.md

-# WireMock Module for Testcontainers C
+# WireMock Module for Testcontainers Native

 This module allows provisioning the WireMock server as a standalone container within your tests, based on [WireMock Docker](https://github.com/wiremock/wiremock-docker).